fshchudlo/merge-it-hot/README.md

 # merge-it-hot

-Bot to keep code review participants on the same field by broadcasting pull requests events to the Slack.
+[Slack Bot](https://slack.dev/bolt-js/tutorial/getting-started) that keeps code review participants in the loop by sending pull requests notifications to the Slack.
-Built on top of [Slack bolt API](https://slack.dev/bolt-js/tutorial/getting-started)

 ### Configuring dev environment